kimodri/kimodri/README.md

 # 👋 Hello!

-- Kim Audrey, a Computer Science student
+- I am Kim Audrey, a Computer Science student
 - I focus on Data Science and ML Engineering
-- Also eyeing backend development, data engineering, and theoretical physics
+- Also eyeing backend development, data engineering, <br>
+  and theoretical physics (hopefully 😅)

 If you want to collaborate, hit me up!